alberto-rj/alberto-rj/README.md

 2. **Continuous learning** – Every project is an opportunity for growth.
 I turn Frontend Mentor challenges into experimentation labs, where I can test new techniques and refine my craft.

 3. **Tangible impact** – I measure success not only by technical quality but by the real value I deliver to people.
 A beautiful interface that no one can use is a failure in my view.

-### **Beyond Code**

-When I’m not coding, I enjoy exploring design principles and gaming, always looking for inspiration in interactive experiences.

-I’m always open to collaborations and discussions on how we can make the web a better place for everyone.
-Let’s build something meaningful together!

 ### Currently learning